alabsi91/reanimated-color-picker/docs/pages/colorkit.md

 ### `increaseHue`

-Increase the `Hue` value of a color by the given percentage/amount.
+Increase the `hue` value of a color by the given percentage/amount.

 ```js
 colorKit.increaseHue("#2c1a51", 50).hex(); // #511a48